This post may include affiliate links. Thank you for your support.

 The precise length of time Israeli couscous takes to cook will depend upon your method of preparation.
 Boiled couscous takes approximately 8 minutes to cook until al dente, while the grain method of cooking takes approximately 12 minutes.

-Can you make pearl couscous recipe in advance?
+Can you make this Israeli couscous salad recipe in advance?

 You can make this couscous recipe ahead of time!
 It’s the perfect make ahead dish since it keeps beautifully in the refrigerator.
 It’s a wonderful option for meal preps, easy lunches, picnics, potlucks and outdoor parties!